The Best Pizza in Every State

 via tripadvisor.com

-Just outside of Knoxville, in Oak Ridge, Tennessee, you’ll find Big Ed’s.
-Although he passed away in 1998, Big Ed was famous for his high standards when it came to his pies, and the business (still run by family) continues to make their pizza dough, sauce, and sausage fresh, according to Big Ed’s original recipes.
+Just outside of Knoxville, in Oak Ridge, you’ll find Big Ed’s.
+Although he passed away in 1998, Big Ed was famous for his high standards when it came to his pies, and the business (still run by family) continues to make their pizza dough, sauce and sausage fresh, according to Big Ed’s recipes.
+Inside, you’ll also find some of the original booths for Service Drug Store, the business that inhabited the space before Big Ed’s Pizza, and customers can watch pizza being made from what used to be Service Drug’s lunch counter.

 via tripadvisor.com